The Diagnose module provides some debugging tools to help users debug and locate errors and issues in usage.

 Click on Alerts under the Diagnose menu on the left to go to the Alerts page.
 The alarms page allows you to view the server's current alarms and historical alarms (inactivated alarms).
-The alarm information includes the alarm name, the content of the alarm message, the node that triggered the alarm, the alarm level, the activate time the alarm and the duration of the alarm.
+The alarm information includes the alarm name, the content of the alarm message, the node that triggered the alarm, the alarm level, the activation time of the alarm, and the duration of the alarm.

 On the current alarms page, you can click on the

 Refresh button in the top right corner to refresh the list and see if any new alarms have occurred.
-If the default value of the current alarm trigger threshold or alarm monitoring interval does not meet the actual needs of you, you can click the
+If the default value of the current alarm trigger threshold or alarm monitoring interval does not meet your actual needs, you can click the

-Settings button in the top right corner to jump to the Monitoring page for setting.
+Settings button in the top right corner to jump to the Monitoring page for settings.
 On the Alarm History page, you can clear the alarm history by clicking on the

 Clear History Alarms button in the top right corner.